FTA Releases WMATA Stop Signal Overrun Investigation Report and Issues Safety Directive to Correct Systemic Safety Deficiencies

 “The FTA acknowledges WMATA’s commitment to reducing the frequency of stop signal overrun incidents, but it must do better to prevent such incidents and improve its investigation process in order to develop more effective risk-mitigation measures,” said FTA Acting Administrator Carolyn Flowers.

 The FTA found that WMATA experienced 68 stop signal overruns between January 1, 2012 and July 31, 2016, or an average of 1.24 stop signal overruns per month.
-These events occured at all times of day, throughout the year, by both new and veteran passenger train and rail maintenance machine operators, on all types of track and at locations across the Metrorail system.
+These events occurred at all times of day, throughout the year, by both new and veteran passenger train and rail maintenance machine operators, on all types of track and at locations across the Metrorail system.

 The FTA investigation focused on four main areas: determining the frequency of stop signal overruns on the Metrorail system, identifying the potential consequences of these events, clarifying contributing factors to these events, and assessing the adequacy of WMATA’s actions and programs currently underway to prevent these incidents.